 - monitor the profile of our workforce

 - publish the relevant data on a regular basis

 - identify any negative trends or issues and take any necessary action to address these.

-For more information, please view our Workforce Information Report [PDF].
+For more information, please view our Workforce Profile Report [PDF].